Don Medford

-Donald Muller (November 26, 1917 – December 12, 2012), known professionally as Don Medford, was an American television director who directed over 75 TV series between 1951 and 1989, and who also directed three movies.
+Donald Muller (November 26, 1917 – December 12, 2012), known professionally as Don Medford, was an American television director who directed over 75 TV series between 1951 and 1989, and who also directed three theatrical films.

 Medford directed the final two-part episode of the 1960s television series The Fugitive and the final episode of the 1980s television series The Colbys.
-He directed 26 episodes of the 80's smash hit soap opera Dynasty (1981 TV series).
+He directed 26 episodes of the 80s soap opera Dynasty.
 He also directed the violent 1971 Western film The Hunting Party.

 He died on 12 December 2012 at aged 95 in West Hills, California.